Get all the latest data for Lucca

 What is the average housing price in Lucca in 2026?

-We are writing this as of the first half of 2026 with the latest data collected from authoritative Italian sources that we manually verified and cross-checked.
+We are writing this as of 2026, using the latest Lucca housing price data collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Lucca.